Data import, quality control and spectral pre-processing

 1D NMR spectra were imported, quality checked and pre-processed which included referencing to TSP, baseline correction, excision of spectral areas that bear no quantitative biological information.
 Urinary spectra were normalised with PQN to account for different sample dilutions.

-The pre-processed spectra can now be statistical interrogated, e.g., using multivariate methods Prinicpal Component Analysis (PCA) and Orthogoanl-Partial-Least Squares (O-PLS).
+The pre-processed spectra can now be statistically interrogated, e.g., using multivariate methods Principal Component Analysis (PCA) and Orthogonal-Partial Least Squares (O-PLS).
 You can find more information on this in the vignette Multivariate Statistical Analysis.